dannflor/startup/README.md

 I don't like how the sample code uses absolute positioning.
 It seems like it's pretty much always better to use flex and margins to position elements so they're fully reactive.
 After I centered the player element, I had to change the sizing of the gizmo so it wasn't overlapping.
 If I have more time I'd like to come back and try to fix it, my first try messing around with it I wasn't able to fix it and I feel like I might be slighty constrained by the fact that the outer container is a bootstrap element.

 I also want to restyle the Simon logo in the top left but it's a bootstrap class.
 I like the flexibility of tailwind more.

+## Simon JS
+The sample code used an interesting syntax that we didn't see in any js Wassignments.
+Prefixig `#` to methods/members in a class makes them private.

+Javascript that touches the DOM is VERY brittle once you start moving around/renaming elements.
+It is making my spidey senses go off, don't couple UI to business logic!

+We're also using a global/singleton `Game` object, though I'm not sure how to do this without global scope.
+What do you do when you want mock something?